lopezpdvn/lopezpdvn.github.io/_drafts/november-2015-in-review.md

 ([^1])In order to practice software engineering skills and Node.js application design, and also just because it's fun, I created the [Data Structures and Algorithms in JavaScript][] project.
 Its purpose is to implement common and custom versions of data structures and algorithms in JavaScript and other related languages like TypeScript.
-It is a Visual Studio solution using the plugin [Node.js Tools for Visual Studio][], and it consists of 2 projects: one for the main source code and the other for unit testing with [Mocha][].
+It is a Visual Studio solution that uses the plugin [Node.js Tools for Visual Studio][], and it consists of 2 projects: one for developing the main types and the other for (unit-)testing them with [Mocha][].

 The project is complementary to [Data Structures and Algorithms in C#][], depending on the problem at hand I will decide whether to leverage the dynamic